Lifestyle | Food Features

 pile of peanuts in the shell

-You are probably wondering how peanut butter is only recommended in 2 Australian tablespoon sized amounts (about 50 g), yet peanuts are listed as having “trace” amounts of FODMAPs?
-Monash has been known to overlay Australian healthy eating guidelines on their entries, also the fine print for peanut butter also states that it is servings over 140 g that should be avoided, which is a much larger serving.
+You are probably wondering how peanut butter is only recommended in 2 Australian tablespoon sized amounts (about 50 g), yet peanuts had been listed as having “trace” amounts of FODMAPs?
+Monash has been known to overlay Australian healthy eating guidelines on their entries, also the fine print for peanut butter used to state that it is servings over 140 g that should be avoided, which is a much larger serving.
+We think that serving size suggestion probably had to do with fat and the government guidelines.

 You might also enjoy reading our articles, What Is A Low FODMAP Serving Size? as well as our series on processing of fruits and vegetables and how FODMAP content can change.